Skip to content

 When to use virtualenv

-virtualenv fits projects that need broader Python version support than the standard library’s venv module offers, or that benefit from its faster environment creation through cached seed packages.
-Most modern projects on Python 3.3 or later can use venv, which ships in the standard library and covers the same core workflow without an extra dependency.
-For new work, uv creates and manages virtual environments automatically as part of its run and sync commands, removing most of the manual steps either tool requires.
+virtualenv fits projects that need its faster environment creation through cached seed packages, or support for Python 2, PyPy, and other interpreters that venv does not cover.
+Most modern projects on Python 3.3 or later can use venv, which ships in the standard library without an extra dependency.
+For new work, uv creates and manages virtual environments automatically as part of uv run and uv sync, removing the manual create-and-activate steps virtualenv requires. virtualenv does not install Python itself; use pyenv or uv for that.

-• Creates isolated Python environments with their own site directories
+• Creates isolated environments with their own site-packages, preventing dependency conflicts between projects

 Pros